 When you think of ways to get in shape, getting enough sleep is probably not one of the top considerations.
+However, if you want to truly get fit, you need sleep!

 Most people are not aware of how linked together getting enough sleep and fitness are.
+However, did you know that you can even lose weight without exercising just by sleeping an appropriate amount each night?

 There are some really good reasons to make sure that you are getting a full night sleep if you have fitness goals that you are trying to achieve.